Sign up to receive election email updates.

 - Norwich City Council - ordinary elections are held on the first Thursday in May, unless the Secretary for State orders otherwise.
 There are 13 wards and councillors are elected in thirds.

 - Norfolk County Council - 84 councillors are elected from across the county.
-Elections are held on the first Thursday in May.
+Elections were held on the first Thursday in May 2013, with the next elections due in May 2017.
 Vacancies can arise at any time between ordinary elections.

-- Parliament - Parliamentary elections are held on a date decided by the Prime Minister.
-This must be within 5 years of the last general election.
+- Parliament - Parliamentary elections are held every five years, with the next one scheduled for May 2015.
 By-elections are held when a sitting MP dies, resigns or ceases to be qualified to serve.

 - European Parliament - European elections are held every 5 years on a date fixed by the European Parliament.